 In the Lifetime of the Buddha

 The monkeys were earlier births of two disciples of the Buddha.
 The elder of the two disciples lived happily in a small comfortable home outside a friendly and supportive village.
-One day another disciple out collecting alms came upon this house and the elder hosted him there for a few days.
-The new-comer decided he didn’t want to leave and schemed to take the house from the elder.
+One day the other disciple was out collecting alms and came upon this house and the elder hosted him there for a few days.
+The newcomer decided he didn’t want to leave and schemed to take the house from the elder.
 He told the elder that if he wanted to go visit the Buddha, he could take care of his house for him.
 The elder appreciated the offer and so went away for a few days.
-While the elder was gone, the new-comer told many lies about him, and upon his return would not let the elder into his own house and the villagers would no longer give him any food.
+While the elder was gone, the newcomer told many lies about him, and upon his return would not let the elder into his own house and the villagers would no longer give him any food.
 So the elder went back to the Buddha’s monastery and told other disciples what had happened.